chenyf96/MFTrans/README.md

-# PSSP-MFFNet
+# MFTrans
-PSSP-MFFNet is a DL-based PSSP multi-feature fusion network that combines a multi-view deep learning architecture and MSA Transformer to efficiently capture global and local features of protein sequences.
+MFTrans is a DL-based PSSP multi-feature fusion network that combines a multi-view deep learning architecture and MSA Transformer to efficiently capture global and local features of protein sequences.

 ## Framework